 Gold Consolidation Nearing End; Silver Bars on Sale

 Gold and silver markets are trading sideways this morning after finishing mixed last week.
-Silver prices fell for the fourth straight week, while gold found enough strength mid-week to finish in positive territory.
+The recent activity in silver bullion sales might have to do with how silver prices fell for the fourth straight week, while gold found enough strength mid-week to finish in positive territory.